sleistner/vim-jshint/README.md

-# jshint.vim
+# vim-jshint

-A vim plugin that allow you to run [jshint](http://jshint.org/) from vim.
+A vim plugin that automatically run [jshint](http://jshint.org/) on your current buffer.

-The contents of a javascript file will be passed through the javascript hint parser after the file's buffer is saved.
-Any lint warnings will be placed in the quickfix error window.

 <img src="http://sleistner.github.com/vim-jshint/images/screenshot.png"
   alt="vim-jshint screenshot" width="829" height="581" />

+## Usage

+The contents of a javascript file will be passed through the javascript hint parser after the buffer is saved.
+Any lint warnings will be placed in the quickfix error window.

 ## Installation